© 2023

 In a press conference earlier this week, Gov. Jared Polis shared details on the state and federal response to the Marshall Fire.
 Federal agencies have provided more than $51 million in grants and loans so far, including from the Small Business Administration and the Federal Emergency Management Agency, which has so far approved more than $820,000 in individual assistance.

-We spoke with Rossyveth Rey, the media relations specialist for FEMA, for an update on how they are helping Marshall Fire survivors.
+We spoke with Rossyveth Rey, the media relations specialist for FEMA, for an update on how they arehelping Marshall Fire survivors.

 As a producer for Colorado Edition, I pitch segment ideas, pre-interview guests, craft scripts and cut audio.
 I also write tweets, build web posts and occasionally host.

-As host of KUNC's Colorado Edition, I work closely with our producers and reporters to bring context and diverse perspectives to the important issues of the day.
-And because life is best when it's a balance of work and play, I love finding stories that highlight culture, music, the outdoors, and anything that makes Colorado such a great place to live.
+As the host of KUNC’s new program and podcast In the NoCo, I work closely with our producers and reporters to bring context and diverse perspectives to the important issues of the day.
+Northern Colorado is such a diverse and growing region, brimming with history, culture, music, education, civic engagement, and amazing outdoor recreation.
+I love finding the stories and voices that reflect what makes NoCo such an extraordinary place to live.